lshannon/ASUS-K501U-Ubuntu-Set-Up/README.md

 Here is a little tutorial on how to use some of the features: http://www.howtogeek.com/167674/how-to-enable-and-tweak-ubuntus-flashy-graphical-effects/

 I hope this does not blow up my Desktop (ie: unable to log in).
-Lets see...
+Although, so far its worth it.
+With a few clicks I can position a terminal session, my code and a browser running it to all evenly fill up the screen so all can be viewed at once.
+Very see.
+Time will tell on this...

 Thats it for now.
 More details to come as I fine tune the system.